cardano-scaling/hydra/docs/networking.md

 The following diagram is one possible implementation of a pull-based messaging system for Hydra, drawn from a discussion with IOG's networking engineers:

 ![Hydra pull-based network](./hydra-pull-based-network.jpg)

-# Questions to Answer

-* What's the expected topology of the transport layer?
-  * Are connected peers a subset/superset/identity set of the Head parties?
-* Do we need the delivery ordering and reliability guarantees TCP provides?
-  * TCP is full-duplex stream oriented persistent connection between nodes
-  * Our networking layer is based on asynchronous messages passing which seems better suited to UDP
-* Do we need to care about nodes being reachable through firewalls?
-  * This could be something we push onto end users, eg. let them be responsible of configuring their firewalls/NATs to match Hydra node needs
-  * Probably easier for business/corporate/organisation players than for end-users
-* Do we want _privacy_ within a Head?
-  * The details of txs should be opaque for outside observers, only the end result of the Head's fanout is observable
-* How do we know/discover peers/parties?
-  * The paper assumes there exists a _Setup_ phase where
-    > In order to create a head-protocol instance, an initiator invites a set of participants ${p1,...,pn}$ (himself being one of them) to join by announcing to them the protocol parameters: the list of participants, the parameters of the (multi-)signature scheme to be used, etc.
-    > Each party then establishes pairwise authenticated channels to all other parties.
-  * What exactly is a _list of participants_?
-It seems at the very least each participant should be _identified_, in order to be distinguished from each other, but how?
-Some naming scheme?
-IP:Port address?
-Public key?
-Certificate?
-  * What are "pairwise authenticated channels" exactly?
-Are these actual TCP/TLS connections?
-Or is it more a layer 4 (Transport) or layer 5 (Session) solution?